dackerson901/reading-notes/the-coders-computer.md

 # Files

 ## **file** obtain information about what type of file a file or directory is.

-ls -a
+### ls -a

-List the contents of a directory, including hidden files.
+- List the contents of a directory, including hidden files.

-Everything is a file under Linux
+### Everything is a file under Linux, even directories.
-Even directories.
-Linux is an extensionless system
-Files can have any extension they like or none at all.
-Linux is case sensitive
-Beware of silly typos.